-A half-century of federal civil rights legislation-won by a courageous, persistent, and strategic socialjustice movement-has made huge differences in the lives of people with disabilities.
-Vermont has been aleader in enacting progressive policies, with advocates and policymakers co-creating innovative public and private programs providing access to basic needs, education and training, and the workplace.
+A half-century of federal civil rights legislation-won by a courageous, persistent, and strategic social justice movement-has made huge differences in the lives of people with disabilities.
+Vermont has been a leader in enacting progressive policies, and advocates and policymakers have worked together to create innovative public and private programs addressing access to basic needs, education and training, and the workplace.
+Project SEARCH pilot programs connect students with developmental disabilities with internships at larger organizations, where they learn skills in multiple departments.